UPDATED 20th February 2024

-Well the good news is that anybody who applied for / or obtained Spanish residencia before 31st December 2020 (whether via the historical ID card, the A4 green paper, the more recent green paper credit card size, or the new TIE card), your rights to live in Spain are now automatically protected under the Brexit Withdrawal Agreement and you do not have to do anything else.
+Well the good news is that anybody who applied for / or obtained Spanish residencia before 31st December 2020 (whether via the now-ancient ID photocard, the A4 green paper, the more recent green paper credit card size, or the new TIE card), your rights to live in Spain are now automatically protected under the Brexit Withdrawal Agreement and you do not have to do anything else.

 However, for those holding one of the older forms of residencia, you can VOLUNTARILY choose to upgrade to the new-style T.I.E.
 Residency Card (a plastic card containing a photo etc, similar to the identity card for Spanish nationals, see example photo below).
 If you have already held your Spanish residency for more than 5 years, you that new TIE card will automatically carry “Permanent” status, and will require renewing after 10 years.
 Whilst those who have held Spanish residency for less than 5 years will automatically gain “Temporary” status and will need to renew their TIE card after holding it for 5 years.

-For existing residents wishing to voluntarily upgrade to the new T.I.E. card, the procedure is set out further below under “Obtaining a replacement Residency Card – Written in GREEN text”.
+For existing residents wishing to voluntarily upgrade to the new T.I.E. card, the procedure is set out further below under “Obtaining a replacement Residency Card.
 Or for those holding an old green residencia, they can simply choose to keep their old green card or A4 paper, as their residency rights are already fully protected and guaranteed.

-Otherwise, you will remain TAX RESIDENT in your home country and you will be treated as non-resident in Spain for tax purposes.
+So unless you declare tax residency, you will essentially remain TAX RESIDENT in your home country and you will be treated as non-resident in Spain for tax purposes.
 Holding a green or TIE residencia card simply indicates your intention (and grants you the right) to stay in Spain for more than 90 days.
 It does nothing more than that and it is entirely separate to the tax residency rules.

 For those doubting the above information and wishing to double-check the Spanish tax residency rules, we would recommend that you read the following information published on Price Waterhouse Coopers website (the largest firm of Chartered Accountants worldwide):